oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 | Time to complete        | 30 minutes (not including compile time)

 ## Purpose
 This reference design implements tests to check FPGA board interfaces and measure host-to-device and kernel-to-global memory interface metrics.
-Custom platform developers can use this reference design as a starting point to validate custom platform interfaces.
+Custom platform developers can Use this reference design as a starting point to validate custom platform interfaces when you customize a BSP.

 ## Prerequisites